kevinsullivan/cs-dm/notes/05-putting-it-together.rst

 compute the same function, consider our recursive definition of the Fibonacci function.

-We start off knowing that if *n* is *0* or *1* the answer is *n*.
-In other words, the *sequence*, *fib(i)* of *Fibonacci numbers indexed by i*, starts with, :math:`[0, 1, \ldots ]`.
-We start already having the values of *fib(0)*, the first Fibonacci number and *fib(1)*, the second.
-The third, *fib(2)* is then the sum of the previous two.
-Note that by convention we index sequences starating at zero rather than one.
-The first element in such a sequence has index *0*, the second has index *1*, and the *n'th* has index *n - 1*.
+We start off knowing that if the argument to the function, *n*, is *0* or *1*, the value of the function for that *n* is just *n* itself.
+In other words, the sequence, *fib(i)* of *Fibonacci numbers indexed by i*, starts with, :math:`[0, 1, \ldots ]`.
+For any *n >= 2*, *fib(n)*, is the sum of the previous two values.
+To compute the *n'th* Fibonacci number, we can thus start with the first two, sum them up to get the next one, then iterate this process, computing the subsequent Fibonacci number on each iteration, until we've got the result.

-Now, for any index *i >= 1*, the next element, *fib(i+1)* is the sum of the previous two elements, *fib(i-1)* and *fib(i)*.
-Let's call them *fib0=fib(i-1), fib1=fib(i)*, and *fib2=fib(i+1)*.
-Given a *fib0* and a *fib1* we compute *fib2* by adding *fib0* and *fib1*.

-Our recursive definition, *fib(n)* is pure math: elegant and precise.
+Footnote: by convention we index sequences starating at zero rather than one.
+The first element in such a sequence thus has index *0*, the second has index *1*, and the *n'th* has index *n - 1*.
+For example, *fib(6)* refers to the *7th* Fibonacci number.
+You should get used to thinking in terms of zero-indexed sequences.

-And because we've written in a functional programming language, we can even run it if we wish.
-An imperative program, by constrast, will just repeated add the last two two known Fibonacci numbers together to get the next one until the desired *nth* one is computed.
+Now consider our recursive definition, *fib(n)*.
+It's *pure math*: concise, precise, elegant.
+And because we've written in a functional language, we can even run it if we wish.
+However, it might not give us the performance we require.
+An imperative program, by constrast, is *code*.
+It's almost like it's encrypted.
+It's certainly often cryptic.

-Now let's consider the evaluation of each program given the value, *n = 7*.
+But it can be very efficient when run.

+To get a sense of performance diferences, consider the evaluation of each of two programs to compute *fib(7)*: our functional program and an imperative one that we will develop in this chapter.

 Start with the imperative program.
 The answers for the first two values are zero and one.
-If *n* is either zero or one the answer is just returned; otherwise it is computed and returned.
-In this case, the program will repeatedly add together the last two known values of the function (starting with the *0* and *1*) to obtain the next one.
-It will then store (remember) the previous and current values of the function to get ready for the next iteration of the loop, terminating once the *n'th* value in the sequence of Fibonacci numbers has been computed.
+If *n* is either zero or one the answer is just returned.
+If *n >= 2* an answer has to be computed.
+In this case, the program will repeatedly add together the previous two values of the function (starting with *0* and *1*) to obtain the next one.
+It will then the new and the previously new values of the function to get ready for the next iteration.
+It will terminate once the *n'th* value has been computed.
 The program returns that value.

+Question: For any reasonably large value of *n*, the cost of computing an answer will be dominated by the work done inside the loop body; and on each iteration of the loop a fixed amount of work is done; so it's not a bad idea to use the number of loop body executions as a measure of the cost of computing an answer for an argument, *n*.

-Question: How many executions of the loop body are required to compute *fib(5)*?
-Well, we need to execute it for values of *i* of *2, 3, 4,* and *5*.
-It takes *4* **n-1* iterations.
-To compute the 10th element requires that the loop body execute for *i* in the range (inclusive of *[2, 3, ..., 10]*, which means nine iterations of the loop will be required, or, again, *n-1*.
-Indeed, it's pretty easy to see that for any value of *n*, *n-1* iterations of the loop body will be required to compute the *nth* Fibonacci number.
+For example, how much does it cost to compute *fib(5)*?
+Well, we need to execute it the loop body to compute *fib(n)* for values of *n* of *2, 3, 4,* and *5*.
+It thus takes *4* iterations of the loop body to compute *fib(5)*.

+To compute the 10th element requires that the loop body execute for arguments in the range of *[2, 3, ..., 10]*.
+That's nine iterations.
+It's pretty easy to see that for any value of *n*, *n-1* iterations of the loop body will be required to compute the *nth* Fibonacci number.

-The functional program, on the other hand, is evaluated by repeated unfolding of nested recursive definitions until values are computed, at which point the values are combined into a final result.
-Let's see if we can see a pattern.
-We'll measure computational complexity now in terms of the number of function evaluations (rather than loop bodies executed).
+The functional program, on the other hand, is evaluated by repeated evaluation of nested recursive function applications until base values are reached.
+Let's try to see a pattern.
+We'll measure computational complexity now in terms of the number of function evaluations (rather than loop bodies executed) required to produce a final answer.

-To compute $fib(0)* or $fib(1)$ requires just $1$ function evaluation, as these are base cases with no recursive calls to solve subproblems.
+To compute *fib(0)* or *fib(1)* requires just *1* function evaluation, as these are base cases with no recursive calls to solve subproblems.
 To compute *fib(2)* however requires *3* evalations of *fib*, one for *2* and one for each of *1* and *0*.
 Those count as just one each as